 In response to findings on this topic from previous needs assessments, Adelaide PHN has commissioned a number of services to support people to access care in the after-hours period.
 Since July 2017 Adelaide PHN has provided the Adelaide After Hours website which is an online directory of general practices, hospitals, dentists, and pharmacies available to all Adelaide residents, linked to information provided in the National Health Service Directory.
 The website supports people to find the closest appropriate medical support according to where they are at a point in time, or it can be used to plan ahead to find services open at later times and locations.
 This website also provides a range of helplines and useful health information.
-Adelaide PHN also commissions two walk-in after-hours mental health services, one in the north and one in the south of our region, and LETSS which is an after-hours telephone service designed to provide non-clinical mental health information and support people with mental health challenges, as well as their carers, family and friends to navigate the mental health system in the Adelaide metropolitan region area.
+Adelaide PHN also commissions two walk-in after-hours mental health service designed to provide non-clinical mental health information and support people with mental health challenges, as well as their carers, family and friends to navigate the mental health system in the Adelaide metropolitan region area.